 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

-Itchy ears, a feeling of fullness, swelling, drainage,
+Early symptoms include itchy ears, a feeling of fullness, swelling, drainage, and pain.

 Proper ear care can avoid most infections.

 What is "swimmer's ear" or acute external otitis?